Nome2s/InSARFilter/filter_MATLAB/README.md

-Results should include
+Results should include:

 * your codes
 * experimental results with your codes, e.g. images before and after filtering (such as diff_150405-150503_10rlks_56alks.int.tif), parameters you used for filtering.
-* a simple report about your work
+* a simple report about your work in which you discuss your insights into the method, e.g., why it works as a filter, possible improvements, etc.

 ## 要求